 Is it bad when my credit limit increases?

 Not necessarily.
-When a creditor automatically increases your credit limit, it can be a sign that you’ve used your account responsibly and are trusted to repay larger debts.
+When a creditor automatically increases your credit limit, it can be a sign that you are trusted to repay larger debts.
 A credit increase can also improve your credit scores, as long as your balance doesn’t increase.
 For this reason, it’s not a bad idea to request a periodic credit limit increase.
 But a credit limit increase can be a sign of fraud if it was requested by someone other than you.

 Is credit monitoring worth paying for?